leamarxen/ENV-540-Floodnet/README.md

 # Instructions to run floodnet.ipynb

 To run the code, you need all images.
 For this, download the folder data from https://drive.google.com/drive/folders/1jOyH0aNXcN5F2uLGyGyAoWUbT8EWYZFd?usp=sharing.
-Then,
+Then, You also need the parameters for the pre-trained Resnet model, found here : https://download.pytorch.org/models/resnet101-5d3b4d8f.pth.
+Then rename the file as resnet101.pth.

+To run,
 # create a local virtual environment in the venv folder
 >>>> python -m venv venv
 # activate this environment